nds-najam/ML-WaferFault-Detection/README.md

 - Data Ingestion:
     - data for batch training
     - data validation
+        - check if file name is in correct format
+        - create a temp bad data folder and good data folder and move the validated files into the corresponding folder
+        - create a schema json file for training and prediction
+            - sample file name "wafer_ddmmyyyy_hhmmss.csv"
+            - length of date stamp in file name = 8
+            - length of time stamp in file name = 6
+            - number of columns = 592
+            - column names and data types
+        - regex creation with file name syntax, validate the file name and move the files to corresponding good and bad folders
+        - check if file contains all the columnns, else move to the good/bad folders

     - data transformation
+        - check for missing values in all columns, replace NaN with 'NULL'
+        -
     - data insertion in db
 - data processing
     - export data from db to csv for training